Fitting Dynamically Misspecified Models: An Optimal Transportation Approach

 \section{Conclusion}

-This paper has introduced a computationally attractive method for filtering and estimating parameters of potentially misspecified dynamic models using dynamic optimal transportation.
+This paper has introduced a computationally attractive method for filtering and estimation of potentially misspecified dynamic models using dynamic optimal transportation.
 Empirical applications illustrate how this can be used to visually assess the fit of a model, by comparing the actual and the coupled time-series, and to formally test the model specification over all or some specific variables.
 Several extensions could be of interest in future research.
-Deriving a plugin map for general non-linear state-space models in (\ref{eq:ssmodel}) could be useful if it helps circumvents the curse of dimensionality, as done here.
-A simple but useful Corollary to Theorem \ref{th:spec} would be to consider an Anderson-Rubin type statistic for models that are potentially weakly identified.
+Deriving a plugin map for general non-linear state-space models in (\ref{eq:ssmodel}) could be useful to circumvent the curse of dimensionality.
+A useful Corollary to Theorem \ref{th:spec} would be to consider an Anderson-Rubin type statistic for models that are potentially weakly identified.